mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 ## Client Metadata Response

-The response is a set of metadata values describing client's configuration, including all valid redirection URIs and public key location information.
+The response is a set of metadata values describing client's configuration, including all valid redirection URIs and features supported by the client.
 A successful response MUST use the 200 OK HTTP status code and return a JSON object using the "application/json" content type that contains a set of metadata fields and values as defined in [Client Metadata](#client-metadata).
 Other metadata fields MAY also be returned.

 Metadata fields that return multiple values are represented as JSON arrays.
 Metadata fields with no values MUST be omitted from the response.